Why You Need a Lawyer When You Buy or Sell a House

 Importance of Having a Lawyer During Closing

 The closing process can be confusing and complex to the buyer and seller.
-Those present at the closing often include the buyer and seller, their respective attorneys, the title closer (representative of the title company), an attorney for any lending institution, and the real estate broker.
+Those present at the closing often include the buyer and seller, their respective attorneys, the title and/or escrow agent, an underwriter or loan officer for any lending institution, and the real estate brokers and realtors.

 There may also be last-minute disputes about delivering possession and personal property or the adjustment of various costs, such as fuel and taxes.
 If you are the only person there without a lawyer, your rights may be at risk.